Praqma/Praqmatic-Automated-Changelog/docs/using_the_pac_docker_image.md

 Then when we run the docker container we mount in the git repository together with the templates:

 ```
-docker run --rm -v $(pwd):/data -v ~/pac-templates:/pac-templates --settings=/data/pac_settings.yml praqma/pac -d 2013-01-01
+docker run --rm -v $(pwd):/data -v ~/pac-templates:/pac-templates --settings=/data/pac_settings.yml praqma/pac from HEAD~3
 ```
-Running this command will produce a report that takes all commits from 2013 up till `HEAD` of the repository.
+Running this command will produce a report that takes all commits from 3 commits back up till `HEAD` of the repository.

 The relevant PAC configuration file matching the above needs templates defined as follows if we assume you've created a template `~/pac-templates/my-template.md`: